JVandenildo/Estudos-pessoais-em-promacao/README.md

 Some other concepts are as important as the above, but not directly about coding.
 They are:

 - Errors;
+- Git & Github;
+- IDEs;
-- Language types;
+- Language types.
-- IDEs.

 ## References